FREE SHIPPING FOR ORDERS OVER $150

 3. Strain the tea and add honey or lemon to taste.

-4. Enjoy your soothing and liver-supporting Reishi mushroom tea.
+4. Enjoy your soothing Reishi mushroom tea.

 Shiitake and Maitake Stir-Fry